Anna Whitehead Bodeker

 Anna Whitehead Bodeker (July 27, 1826 – October 26, 1904) was an American suffragist who led the earliest attempt to organize for women's suffrage in the state of Virginia.
 Bodeker brought national leaders of the women's suffrage movement to Richmond, Virginia to speak; published newspaper articles to draw attention and supporters to the cause; and helped found the Virginia State Woman Suffrage Association in 1870, the first suffrage association in the state.

-Early life, marriage, and family
+Early life

-Bodeker was born Anna Whitehead, July 27, 1826, in Midland Park, Bergen County, New Jersey to English immigrants Jesse and Sophia Whitehead.
-At age 10, she moved with her family to Richmond, Virginia where her father oversaw the construction of the Manchester Cotton Mill, south of the James River in Manchester.
-He served as superintendent of the mill for several years, and the family lived in a house nearby.
+Anna Whitehead was born July 27, 1826, in Midland Park, New Jersey, to English immigrants Jesse and Sophia Whitehead.
+When she was ten years old, her family move to Richmond, Virginia where her father oversaw the construction of the Manchester Cotton Mill in Manchester.
+He was superintendent of the mill for several years, and the family lived in a house nearby.